-After slogging fifteen miles through rain and mud, comfort yourself with Grahma Nanna Nilla Pudding.
+After slogging througn miles of rain and mud, comfort yourself with Grahma Nanna Nilla Pudding.

 Crunchy graham crackers, warm melt-in-your-mouth banana slices, and vanilla pudding will make you feel like a kid getting special treatment in Grandma’s kitchen.
 It will take you back.

 For more details about dehydrating bananas, see the dehydrating fruit page

 Pack each ingredient into a separate small plastic bag.
 I use 2 x 3 craft bags for the milk and pudding powders and 3 x 5 craft bags for the grahams and bananas.
 Enclose all bags in a larger zip lock bag to stay organized.

 Combine dried bananas with half of the water in pot.
 Light stove and warm for ten minutes over low flame.
 No need to boil – you just want the bananas to rehydrate and warm up.